Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6950 XT, in theory, should perform a small bit faster than the Geforce GTX 1080 Ti in general. (explain)
+Memory BandwidthTheoretically, the Radeon RX 6950 XT should be just a bit faster than the Geforce GTX 1080 Ti in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison